Priest (2011 film): Theatrical release

 Priest was released in the United States and Canada on May 13, 2011.
 The film's release date changed numerous times in 2010 and 2011.
 It was originally scheduled for October 1, 2010, but it moved earlier to August 27, 2010, to fill a weekend slot when another Screen Gems film, Resident Evil: Afterlife, was postponed.
 When the filmmakers wanted to convert Priest from 2D to 3D, the film was newly scheduled for release on January 14, 2011.
 It was delayed again to May 13, 2011, so the film could attract summertime audiences.

 Priest was released outside the United States and Canada on May 6, 2011, in four markets.
 It grossed an estimated $5.6 million over the weekend, with "decent debuts" of $2.9 million in Russia and $1.8 million in Spain.
 It performed poorly in the United Kingdom with under $700,000.

 The film was released in the United States and Canada on May 13, 2011, in 2,864 theaters with 2,006 having 3D screenings.
 It grossed an estimated $14.5 million over the weekend, ranking fourth at the box office.
 Its performance was considered subpar compared to similar films in the Underworld series and Resident Evil series.
 To date, Priest has grossed an estimated $76.5 million, of which $29.1 million was from North America.

 Critical reception

 Priest was largely panned by critics.
-Review aggregator Rotten Tomatoes gives the film a score of 15% based on reviews from 101 critics and reports a rating average of 4.00 out of 10 with a consensus that "Priest is admittedly sleek and stylish, but those qualities are wasted on a dull, derivative blend of sci-fi, action, and horror clichés".
+Review aggregator Rotten Tomatoes gives the film a score of 16% based on reviews from 96 critics with a consensus that "Priest is admittedly sleek and stylish, but those qualities are wasted on a dull, derivative blend of sci-fi, action, and horror clichés".
 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 41 based on 13 reviews, indicating "mixed or average reviews".
 CinemaScore polls reported that the average grade audiences gave the film was a "C+" on an A+ to F scale.